jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-1.md

 ---

 <!-- TODO
-1. Drop caps
 2. Make popover a popup or toast
 3. Figure out what's wrong with the images
  -->

-Music has always played a huge role in my life, but the way I've enjoyed it as a hobby has changed over the years.
+<span class="intro">Music has always played a huge role in my life, but the way I've enjoyed it as a hobby has changed over the years.
 In my early childhood, I listened to a mix of my parents' collections: _AC/DC, Bruce Springsteen, Electric Light Orchestra, Macy Gray_; and soon, I started forming my own tastes and interests.
 It was around this time that I started collecting music I enjoyed, and seeking out entirely _new_ music.
-These were the first sparks of _music curation_, a process that would enshrine itself in my daily life for the next 20 years.
+These were the first sparks of _music curation_, a process that would enshrine itself in my daily life for the next 20 years.</span>

 ## Discovery and curation